logo

 Chapter 10 Summary: “Death’s Innocent Face”

-The end of the Mexican-American War, and the subsequent Treaty of Guadalupe Hidalgo, resulted in the realization of the American dream of Manifest Destiny.
-The newly acquired lands opened up a lot of new frontier for settlers eager to claim the area and find fortune.
-This became problematic for the Comanches because where they had previously existed as a natural barrier between the French and Spanish, they were now completely surrounded by a single nation.
+The Treaty of Guadalupe Hidalgo, which ended the Mexican-American War, made possible the American dream of Manifest Destiny.
+The newly acquired lands opened up a new frontier for settlers eager to claim their fortunes.
+The Comanches, who had previously existed as a natural barrier between the French and Spanish, now found themselves completely surrounded by a single nation.

 Texas had long been in a difficult position since its fight for independence from Mexico.
 It was alone and facing continuous incursions by the Mexican army; San Antonio was captured twice, and the Comanches to the west raided nearly unchecked.
-Eventually, the Rangers were created, who fought back against the Indians.
+Eventually, the Rangers were created to fight back against the Indigenous raiders.